boost-cmake/bcm/doc/src/BCMProperties.rst

 BCMProperties
 =============

-This module defines serveral properties that can be used to control language features in C++.
+This module defines several properties that can be used to control language features in C++.

 --------------
 CXX_EXCEPTIONS